-Fraud and Scam Resources
+Scam and Fraud Resources

-What's the difference between a fraud and a scam?
+What's the difference between fraud and scam?
 That's a fantastic question!
 Fraud is a generalized term for when a person steals your money or personal information without permission.
 A scam is a specific type of fraud that occurs when you have been tricked into providing your personal information and/or authorizing a transaction.

 3 Signs of Spam Contacts (Phone and Email)